A budget is a plan for how you spend the money you earn or receive each month.

 - Determine how much money you have coming in (income)

-- Track your expenses for 3 to 4 months to get averages of how much you are spending on:
+- If it helps, track your expenses for 3 to 4 months to get averages of how much you are spending on:

 - Tuition and Fees